UoM-Data-Science-Platforms/gm-sde/projects/036 - Heald (weight gain)/README.md

 This project required the following reusable queries:

+- Find the first diagnosis of a particular disease
 - Secondary admissions and length of stay
 - Secondary discharges
 - Frailty score